 537.84 euros per month (6454.08 euros annually)

-These numbers represent the minimum funds you must possess – the consulate always has the right to ask for more.
+These numbers equate to the minimum amount of financial means you must prove.
+The consulate can always ask for more.

 - Cash savings